replicatedhq/help-center/content/docs/kb/developer-resources/running-commands-on-the-host-os.md

 tags: ["Application YAML"]
 ---

-The current version of Replicted is delivered as Docker images and run in containers on every supported operating system.
+The current version of Replicated is delivered as Docker images and run in containers on every supported operating system.
 The Replicated containers are built on top of a small Alpine Linux base image.
 Sometimes, it's desirable to access the host operating system and execute commands or change the environment in some way.

 {{< warning title="Warning" >}}
 Remember that Replicated supports many different operating systems that will be running a variety of kernels, package managers and more.
 Any script you choose to run on the host OS should be portable and run across any supported system.